rsa17826/vex-plus-plus/readme.md

     - **loadOnlineLevelListOnSceneLoad**: when the online level list is loaded the level data will immediately be downloaded
   - ### debug

+    - **toastStayTime**: how long the toast stays on screen in seconds.
     - ### hitboxes

       - **showHitboxesByDefault**: sets the default hitbox state for whenever entering a level